spectrocloud/librarium/content/docs/09-registries-and-packs/1-adding-a-custom-registry.md

 * Firewall ports 443/80 are required to be opened on the machine to allow traffic from the Palette console and Spectro CLI tool.

 * [OpenSSL](https://www.openssl.org/source/) if creating a self-signed certificate.
-Refer to the [Self-Signed Certificates](#self-signed-certificates) section for more guidance.
+Refer to the [Self-Signed Certificates](#self-signedcertificates) section below for more guidance.

 <WarningBox>